opencv/opencv/modules/gpu/doc/data_structures.rst

 		* .. ocv:function:: GpuMat gpu::createContinuous(Size size, int type)

-    Matrix is called continuous if its elements are stored continuously, that is without gaps in the end of each row.
+    Matrix is called continuous if its elements are stored continuously, that is, without gaps at the end of each row.

 .. index:: gpu::ensureSizeIsEnough